Skip to content

 Damages

 When a court case comes to an end, if a judge finds in favour of the plaintiff, they may order the defendant to pay damages.
-The plaintiff is the person who brings a court case, while the defendant is the person who they bring the case against.
+The plaintiff is the person who brings a court case, while the defendant is the person against whom they bring the case.

 There are a number of different types of damages available under Australian law.